 - Fluff with a fork and serve warm.
 My suggested serving, a dollop of certified Organic sour cream/Greek Yogurt and the fresh chopped cilantro!

-P.S: This even tastes very delicious as a dip with tortilla chips!
+P.S: This tastes delicious alone or as a dip with clean ingredient tortilla chips!
 (Pick Organic when possible ;))